 Software Engineering Principles

-These 8 principles are not meant to be exhaustive, and although I have gathered these over the last 20 years, they are definitely subject to change while I gain new perspectives and (hopefully) get wiser.
+These 8 principles, gathered over 20 years, are not exhaustive and may change as I (hopefully) gain new perspectives and wisdom.
 I have added a bunch of links and recommendations, that I hope you find inspiring. ☕️

 People first, technology second